leadustin/QIDI-up2date-english/Klipper-Update/update+upgrade.md

 > The macros "BELTS_SHAPER_CALIBRATION" and "AXES_SHAPER_CALIBRATION" are used to carry out various tests and finally display them in a graphic.
 Please "home" the printer before using the macros.

 ### Spoolman
 Spoolman is a filament management tool that logs filament consumption.
+Spoolman can now be easily installed via KIAUH.
+To start the installation, select menu item 1 Installation and then follow the installation steps via item 13.
+Install Spoolman as a self-starting service.

+If you prefer to work directly in the console, you can still install manually

 + Copy the following commands and paste them into the console: